I’ve played with and against many soccer players with a wide range of tattoos and piercings, including nose piercings.

 If the referee notices you wearing a nose piercing before the game, they may ask you to remove it.

-Should you refuse to remove it, you will not be allowed to play.
+You will not be allowed to play if you refuse to remove it.
 If the referee does not notice the jewelry until during the match, he can still ask you to remove it and can caution you with a card.

 The above information applies to official games.
 Many coaches follow the same rules for training, but some may not.

-Therefore, you may be permitted to wear jewelry during training, scrimmages, or pick-up games, but that does not mean that you should.
+Therefore, you may wear jewelry during training, scrimmages, or pick-up games, but that does not mean you should.

 Should You Wear a Nose Piercing During Soccer?